asumaran/astand/README.md

-astand, lile zustand but with as.
+astand, like zustand but with as.